CommerEnQuell/website/README.md

-# ReadMe for Website projject
+# ReadMe for Website project

 This is the readme file for this project